-- The spectrum of each tube depends upon the type of phosphor coating. each tube is about 120 cm long and made of a type of glass that allows long-wave ultra-violet to pass.
+- These tubes are about 120 cm long and made of a special glass that allows long-wave ultraviolet to pass through.

 - A low-pressure arc is set up inside the tube between its ends by a process of ionization similar to that described for the mercury vapor tube.

 - Depending upon which particular phosphor is used, the output of the tube may be part UVB and part UVA (280-400) or UVA (360-400nm), as in the PUVA apparatus, but accurate control of the emitted wavelength is possible.

 - The theraktin tunnel is a semi-cylindrical frame in which are mounted four fluorescent tubes.

 - Each tube is mounted in its own reflector in such a way that an even irradiation of the patient is produced, allowing treatment of the whole body in two halves.

 - Normally fluorescent tubes with a spectrum of 280-400 nm are used.